mparticle-integrations/mparticle-apple-integration-example/README.md

 ```

-Add in the following to store the clicked url on app load.
+In order for the deeplink to be retrieved properly on app load you need to call the mParticle continueUserActivity to store the clicked url from the userActivity.

 ```objective-c
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity restorationHandler:(void (^)(NSArray * _Nullable))restorationHandler {